FastMCP quickstart

 If your agent fails to retrieve GitHub data, check the following:

-• HTTP 401/403 errors from GitHub: The GitHub token or OAuth credentials stored in your connector are invalid or missing required scopes.
-Open your GitHub connector in the web app and reauthenticate with a valid token that has repo scope.
+HTTP 401/403 errors from GitHub: The GitHub token stored in your connector is invalid or missing required scopes.
+Verify that the token you provided when adding the connector has

-• Empty data=[] responses from filtered queries: Most GitHub filters use case-sensitive values.
-Confirm the agent is sending uppercase values (for example, states=["OPEN"] rather than states=["open"]).
+data=[]responses from filtered queries: Most GitHub filters use case-sensitive values.
+Confirm the agent is sending uppercase values (for example,states=["OPEN"]rather thanstates=["open"]).
 The tool description's rules nudge the model to do that by default; you can also reinforce the rules in your client's system prompt.

 See the Github agent connector page for more details.